Manage Lambda function versions - AWS Lambda

 Granting permissions

 You can use a resource-based policy or an identity-based policy to grant access to your function.
 The scope of the permission depends on whether you apply the policy to a function or to one version of a function.
-For more information about function resource names in policies, see Resources and conditions for Lambda actions.
+For more information about function resource names in policies, see Fine-tuning the Resources and Conditions sections of policies.

 You can simplify the management of event sources and AWS Identity and Access Management (IAM) policies by using function aliases.
-For more information, see Lambda function aliases.
+For more information, see Create an alias for a Lambda function.